xebiarohan/react/2_react_essentials.md

 ```

 6. Importing image the right way
-   - First way is to directly add the source in the image tag, but during the build process, itcan get lost
+   - First way is to directly add the source in the image tag, but during the build process, it can get lost
    - Better way is to use the import statement
    - we can keep anyname during the import